 J. Project Completion:

-- Contractors who do not complete the home within the maximum allowable time allowed by the CCRs and in accordance with Article 3.10 shall be fined 25% of the security deposit paid by them at the start of construction.
-Additionally, there shall be a fine of $100 per day, commencing on the 31st day in arrears.
-The $100 daily fine shall continue and shall be cumulative of consecutive calendar days until such time of compliant final inspection by the CARC.
+- Contractors who do not complete the home within the maximum allowable time allowed by the CCRs and in accordance with Article 3.10 shall be fined $500 per month or any portion thereof until such time of compliant final inspection by the CARC.
 If the penalty exceeds the deposit, the excess shall be satisfied prior to issuance of any future project authorization for penalized builder.
 The fine is applicable for all work commenced after the date of this addendum.
 However, if an extension is needed the contractor may request up to 60 days providing milestones are identified to confirm progress toward completion.

 - Occupying home prior to issuance of ARC Final Approval (CO): A fine of $300/day.